Rose-sys/videosync/README.md

 This URL can be entered in Tower Unite media player so everyone is getting synced.
 Once you place a link to the video in the master tab and press GO, it will sync up everyone and set the video to paused.
 Once starting play back, I recommend muting the master tab when you watch the video in Tower Unite.

+Keep the master window open, as new clients joining would have to sync with master.
+Otherwise, they will start at the point where master left off.

 # Video types:

 Videos should be converted to webm format as unity or tower unite is restricted to limited amount of formats.

+# Notes:
+Functions may not work and needs to be changed.
+I do not have much time for this so it might take a while before it is added.
+Feel free to commit changes to help and improve.
+Basic functions to make a room and host videos works, which was most important.
+Noticed deleting rooms did not work, and no option to change password from the UI.